 In most North American climates, you’ll get two growing seasons, or two waves of shoots.
 You want to fertilize the plants to coincide with those two periods.
 In more mild climates like Florida and southern California, where it doesn’t freeze, you can get new shoots coming up in the fall.
 In these regions, you might want to feed the bamboo a third time, around September, especially if you’re growing in very sandy soil near the beach.

-Two or three feedings a year is going to be ideal, if you want lots of strong shoots and an abundance of lush greenery.
+Two or three feedings a year is going to be ideal, if you want lots of strong shoots and a profusion of lush greenery.
 But even if you just fertilize the bamboo once a year, in the spring, that’s way better than none at all.

 What are the signs that my bamboo needs feeding?

 Without adequate feeding, your bamboo is not going to look its best.
 There are a few signs to look for to indicate a nutrient deficiency.
 Basically, the plant just won’t grow that much.
 The new shoots that come in spring and summer won’t be very large or numerous.
 If you’ve had a bamboo plant for two or three years already, and it’s not blowing up with bigger culms and bushy leaves, that’s a good sign that it needs fertilizing.

 Other signs of poor health include yellow leaves, brown tips on leaves, and excessive leaf loss.
 Keep in mind, most bamboos drop their leaves in the spring, as the new growth happens, and not in the fall the way a deciduous tree would.